micmejia/bible-dump/NKJV/Genesis/Gen 7.md

 You shall take with you seven each of every clean animal, a male and his female; two each of animals that _are_ unclean, a male and his female;

 ###### 3
-also seven each of birds of the air, male and female, to keep [^a]the species alive on the face of all the earth.
+also seven each of birds of the air, male and female, to keep the species alive on the face of all the earth.

 ###### 4
-For after seven more days I will cause it to rain on the earth forty days and forty nights, and I will [^b]destroy from the face of the earth all living things that I have made."
+For after seven more days I will cause it to rain on the earth forty days and forty nights, and I will destroy from the face of the earth all living things that I have made."

 ###### 5
 And Noah did according to all that the Lord commanded him.